 Driven by the principle of excellent service at the lowest possible cost consistent with the local community’s mission and sound business practices, Delaware’s municipal electric utilities are directly responsible to their customer/owners.
 They are not concerned about stockholders or profits since municipal utilities are not-for-profit.

 Historically, the municipal utilities have set the standard by which to measure the price and performance of the other utilities in Delaware.
 In today’s newly competitive electric utility environment, the municipal utilities are helping to make effective competition, rather than federal or state regulation, the driving force in the electricity marketplace.

-The nine DEMEC member communities stand out as well run, financially sound entities that bring a high quality of life to their communities and surrounding areas at a comparatively low cost.
+DEMEC member communities stand out as well run, financially sound entities that bring a high quality of life to their communities and surrounding areas at a comparatively low cost.
 These municipalities have invested millions of dollars in building reliable electric generation and distribution systems for the benefit of their communities.

 The returns on these community investments make possible the high level of municipal services and low tax burdens characteristic of the communities that own the electric utilities.
 This is because every dollar collected over the actual cost to operate and provide for capital improvement of the electric utilities goes back into providing services to the community and surrounding areas, such as high-quality police and fire departments, parks and recreation facilities, and public works projects.

 The joint action efforts of DEMEC have resulted in saving the municipal system customers hundreds of millions of dollars over the years.
 In today’s volatile electric industry, DEMEC is becoming an even more valuable tool in assisting the public power systems in Delaware in bringing high reliability, lower costs and improved benefits to their electric customers.